JessicaHelp/Healslut-Master/README.md

 		--- Video
 			This folder can be filled with any videos you'd like to tie to your punishments and rewards.
 They must be .mp4 files.
+		--- (Preferences.txt)
+			This file is used by the program to store user settings.
+Don't touch it!

 In order to use the vibrator function of this program you've got to download the Lovense